 The great news is:

-We’ve done all the research for you (and us) and below you’ll find the 5 best space-saving dishwashers on the market.
+We’ve done all the research for you (and us), and below you’ll find the 6 best space-saving dishwashers on the market.

-1. HAVA Portable Dishwasher – Best Table Dishwasher
+1. HAVA Portable Dishwasher – Best No Hook Up Countertop

 - Size – 17″ x 17″ x 18″